xavierpok/tp/docs/DeveloperGuide.md

 ![UnMarkSequenceDiagram](images/UnMarkSequenceDiagram.png)

 ### Detail Feature (implemented by Angel & Kwok Yong)
-The user can view more details of their contact by updating the PersonViewPanel().
+The user can view the details of their contact by updating the PersonViewPanel().

+Details include name, tags, phone number, email, company, job, lastModified, scheduled meetings, and notes.

 Based on the index input from the user in the `DetailCommand`, the `Person` object at that index is retrieved and set via the `setDetailedPerson(Person p)` in `Model`.